Assistant Professor phone: 719-255-5116 email: firstname.lastname@example.org room: ENGR 216

 • Liquid crystals

-• Dielectric and magnetic nanoparticles for optical, microwave and biomedical applications
+• Magnetic nanoparticles in fluids for microwave and biomedical applications

 • Single molecular magnets